-2.7 York's approach to forecasting demand is unchanged from previous exercises and is derived from the Department for Transport's (DfT's) High Ambition passenger growth scenario published in March 2022.
+2.7 York's approach to forecasting demand is unchanged from previous exercises and is consistent with the Department for Transport's (DfT's) High Ambition passenger growth scenario published in March 2022, utilising many of the assumptions (or updated versions) and derived relationships (elasticies) of those forecasts.
 Although not ideal, York's approach is the most appropriate method to apply to LCY given its particular circumstances.
 York has reviewed its many assumptions.